Major Gaps and inadequacies in social protection systems across EU

 The Digital Divide Worsens Inequality

 In some Member States, portions of the application process are exclusively online, leaving digitally excluded individuals at a disadvantage.
-This digital divide exacerbates inequalities, prompting the report to call for innovative solutions to applicants and make services more accessible to all.
+This digital divide exacerbates inequalities, prompting the report to call for innovative solutions to engage applicants and make services more accessible to all.

 Economic Activation: Barriers to Re-Entering the Workforce

 The report also examines the effectiveness of economic activation policies aimed at encouraging benefit recipients to re-enter the workforce.
-While financial and training programs are in place, sanctions for non-compliance with activity requirements, such as attending training sessions, affect 1-6% of recipients annually.
+While financial incentives and training programs are in place, sanctions for non-compliance with activity requirements, such as attending training sessions, affect 1-6% of recipients annually.

 Rigid unemployment benefit structures further complicate matters.
 In many countries, individuals lose their entire unemployment benefit if they take up work, creating a disincentive to re-enter the labor market.
-The report recommends reforms to allow individuals to retain a portion of their benefits during subsequent periods of unemployment, encouraging a smoother transition back to .
+The report recommends reforms to allow individuals to retain a portion of their benefits during subsequent periods of unemployment, encouraging a smoother transition back to employment.

 Social Protection for an Aging Population and Evolving Labor Markets